Fun (and Free!) Things to Do in South Philly | Philadelphia

 Sarcones–go up the block to Sarcones and get your bread to dip in sauce or olive oil.
 Some locals refer to red sauce as gravy.
 Either way, bread from Sarcones and gravy from Talluto’s is a meal.

 Ok, one last tip.
 Next to DiBruno’s is a bar.
-I can’t think of the name of it, but their entry way kind of juts out onto 9th street.
+It’s called Villa de Roma their entry way kind of juts out onto 9th street.
 Go in there, go to the back.
 There’s a cooler with red sauce and the best damn meatball you will ever put in your mouth.
+And they have a disabled family member who helps to make it.
+She’s usually sitting at the bar cutting parsley.

-Ok, we’ve basically eaten our way up and down 9th street.
+Visit the Mummer Museum: Ok, we’ve basically eaten our way up and down 9th street.
 Now what?
 Strut at the Mummer Museum.
-Free to enter but they take donations.
+The Mummer Museum is free to enter but they take donations.
 Read the history of the Mummers before you go, otherwise it will make zero sense if you’re not local.

 They are not open year-round, warmer months only.
 Cash only.
 Check before you go.
 And the mac machine out front never works.
 I’m not sure why it’s there.